Incident DetailsCause of Death:

 The other officer, who was shot in the arm and shoulder, was able to flag down a passing motorist near Industrial Highway and taken to the police station.
 An ambulance was sent to take Sergeant O'Brien to St. Catherine Hospital where he died.

-Sergeant O'Brien was survived by his wife, sister and two brothers.
+Sergeant O'Brien, from East Chicago, was survived by his wife, sister and two brothers.

 United States Marine Corps